 That rumination, which impressed me when I first heard it perhaps a year ago, and which was memorable because I liked Richard Farnsworth, has taken on a new significance over the past twelve hours, as I consider that Macdonald had already had cancer for several years at the time of that interview.
 He was, it now seems to me, privately playing with the interviewer and the audience — teasing them with the unthinkable, pushing it right to the edge with that cheeky insertion, “and possibly I do, you don’t know,” but then pulling back and putting the truth back in his pocket for the rest of his days.
 The set-up of a lifetime, the big gamble that requires nerves of steel.
 (Macdonald was a devotee of classic Russian literature who was not partial to Dostoevsky, which is too bad, because Dostoevsky, who was also a gambling addict, uses just this sort of private game about the gravest matters as one of the most chilling sources of psychological tension — and of the darkest humor — in Crime and Punishment.)

-The ultimate Norm Macdonald joke — a long, slow-developing tale in which the nastiest of punchlines existed only for Macdonald himself, while his audience, reduced from the popular mass with its easy laughter to the last patient holdouts who always knew he had something a little unusual in him, a little more intellectual than he was letting on, are forced to wait four whole years for the payoff.
+The ultimate Norm Macdonald joke — a long, slow-developing tale in which the nastiest of punchlines existed only for Macdonald himself, while his audience, reduced from the popular mass with its easy laughter to the last patient holdouts who always knew he had something a little unusual in him, a little more intellectual than he was letting on, are forced to wait five whole years for the payoff.
 But the payoff came at last, on September 14, 2021 — and somewhere, if his frequently-discussed desire to believe in God turned out as he hoped, Macdonald may be smirking his familiar smirk at us all right now, waiting to see whether we get the joke and laugh, or perhaps need a while to think about it.
 That is the response he often seemed to prefer.